This is especially true when it comes to advertising and promoting your network marketing business.

 Especially when the proven templates for awesome ads are right under your nose.

-The magnificent six ad templates you can deploy in a matter of hours!Alright, so you’ve got the meat of it:
+The magnificent six ad templates you can deploy in a matter of hours when promoting your network marketing business!Alright, so you’ve got the meat of it:

 Six ad templates that you can implement right now.